solliancenet/tech-immersion-data-ai/ai-exp2/README.md

 10. In the `AnalyzeFormFunction.cs` file, locate the lines of code (starting on line 20) that look like the following:

     ```csharp
-    // NOTE: Ensure the service endpoint matches where your service is deployed and update as needed.
+    // TODO: Replace the service endpoint with the endpoint for your Forms Recognizer service.
-    private static readonly string serviceEndpoint = "https://westus2.api.cognitive.microsoft.com/";
+    private static readonly string serviceEndpoint = "<enter your service endpoint here>";
-    // NOTE: Replace this example key with a valid subscription key.
+    // TODO: Replace this example key with a valid subscription key.
     private static readonly string key = "<enter your api key here>";
     ```

+11. Replace the `serviceEndpoint` value with the endpoint of your Forms Recognizer service.
+You can retrieve this from the **Overview** blade of the Forms Recognizer service in the Azure portal, or from the `appsettings.json` file on the `PipelineEnhancer` in Visual Studio.
+The completed line will look similar to:

+    ```csharp
+    private static readonly string serviceEndpoint = "https://tech-immersion-form-recog.cognitiveservices.azure.com/";
+    ```

-    > **IMPORTANT**: If your Forms Recognizer endpoint is not in the `West US 2` region, you will need to update the `serviceEndpoint` value to reflect to proper region.
-Your Forms Recognizer pipeline will fail with if the `serviceEndpoint` is pointing to the incorrect region.
+    > **IMPORTANT**: Your Forms Recognizer pipeline will fail with if the `serviceEndpoint` is pointing to the incorrect region.

-11. Replace the value within double-quotes (`<enter your api key here>`) with the API key you copied for the Translator Cognitive Service.
+12. Replace the value within double-quotes (`<enter your api key here>`) with the API key you copied for the Translator Cognitive Service.
 The line should now look similar to this:

     ```csharp
     private static readonly string key = "9d1079dd70494ac3b366a8a91e363b5b";
     ```

-12. Save `AnalyzeFormFunction.cs`.
+13. Save `AnalyzeFormFunction.cs`.

-13. Return to the Azure portal, and select the **tech-immersion-anomaly-detector** resource from the list of resources in the **tech-immersion-XXXXX** resource group (where XXXXX is the unique identifier assigned to you for this workshop).
+14. Return to the Azure portal, and select the **tech-immersion-anomaly-detector** resource from the list of resources in the **tech-immersion-XXXXX** resource group (where XXXXX is the unique identifier assigned to you for this workshop).

-14. On the Anomaly Detector Cognitive Services blade, select **Keys** from the left-hand menu, and then select the Copy button next to the value for **Key 1**.
+15. On the Anomaly Detector Cognitive Services blade, select **Keys** from the left-hand menu, and then select the Copy button next to the value for **Key 1**.

     ![The copy button for Key 1 is highlighted on the Keys blade.](media/cognitive-services-anomaly-detector-keys.png "Keys")

-15. Return to `CustomSkillFunctions` project in Visual Studio, and in the Solution Explorer on the right-hand side, open `DetectAnomaliesFunction.cs`.
+16. Return to `CustomSkillFunctions` project in Visual Studio, and in the Solution Explorer on the right-hand side, open `DetectAnomaliesFunction.cs`.

     ![The `DetectAnomaliesFunction.cs` file is highlighted in the Visual Studio Solution Explorer.](media/visual-studio-detect-anomalies-function.png "Solution Explorer")

-16. In the `DetectAnomaliesFunction.cs` file, locate the line of code (line 21) that looks like the following:
+17. In the `DetectAnomaliesFunction.cs` file, locate the line of code (line 21) that looks like the following:

     ```csharp
     // NOTE: Replace this example key with a valid subscription key.
     private static readonly string key = "<enter your api key here>";
     ```

-17. Replace the value within double-quotes (`<enter your api key here>`) with the API key you copied for the Translator Cognitive Service.
+18. Replace the value within double-quotes (`<enter your api key here>`) with the API key you copied for the Translator Cognitive Service.
 The line should now look similar to this:

     ```csharp
     private static readonly string key = "e5fe6a9a9702447680864369d7a8965e";
     ```

-18. Save `DetectAnomaliesFunction.cs`.
+19. Save `DetectAnomaliesFunction.cs`.

-19. You are now ready to deploy the function into your Azure Function App.
+20. You are now ready to deploy the function into your Azure Function App.
 Right-click the `CustomSkillFunctions` project, and select **Publish** from the context menu.

     ![Publish is highlighted in the context menu for the TextTranslateFunction project.](media/visual-studio-function-publish.png "Publish")

-20. On the **Pick a publish target** dialog, choose **Select Existing** and select **Publish**.
+21. On the **Pick a publish target** dialog, choose **Select Existing** and select **Publish**.

     ![Select Existing is highlighted and selected on the Pick a publish target dialog.
 The publish button is highlighted.](media/visual-studio-function-publish-target.png "Pick a publish target")

     > If you are prompted to sign in, use the Azure credentials provided to you for this experience.

-21. On the **App service** dialog, select your Subscription and locate the **tech-immersion-XXXXX** resource group (where XXXXX is the unique identifier assigned to you for this workshop) in the list.
+22. On the **App service** dialog, select your Subscription and locate the **tech-immersion-XXXXX** resource group (where XXXXX is the unique identifier assigned to you for this workshop) in the list.
 Select the Function App named **ti-function-day2-XXXXX** from the list of resources (where XXXXX is the unique identifier assigned to you for this workshop).

     ![The tech-immersion-functions Function App is highlighted in the search results.](media/visual-studio-function-publish-app-service.png "App service")

     > You may need to enter the credentials of the account you are using for this workshop before you can see any resources for your subscription.

-22. Select **OK**.
+23. Select **OK**.
 This will start the publish process.
 You will see an animated progress icon next to the Publish button while the deployment is in progress.

     ![The progress icon is highlighted on the Publish dialog.](media/visual-studio-function-publish-progress.png "Publish")

-23. When the publish is complete, you can open the **Output** window at the bottom left-hand corner of the Visual Studio window to observe the results.
+24. When the publish is complete, you can open the **Output** window at the bottom left-hand corner of the Visual Studio window to observe the results.
 You should see messages that the **Publish Succeeded** and **Publish completed**.

     ![The publish succeeded and publish completed messages are highlighted in the Output window.](media/visual-studio-function-publish-output.png "Output")